One of six posters - view the full set

 You can also order individual posters or sets through our shop; we ask for a £3 for an individual poster or £9.99 for a set in order to cover the storage, handling, postage and packing costs.

 Poems on the Underground is supported by TfL, Arts Council England and the British Council, which makes the poems available to its teaching centres abroad.
-Poems are selected by Judith Chernaik, Gerard Benson and Cicely Herbert, the three friends and fellow-writers who founded the programme in 1986.
+Poems are selected by Judith Chernaik and Cicely Herbert, the friends and fellow-writers (along with the late Gerard Benson) who founded the programme in 1986.
 Posters are designed by Tom Davidson, and are available through the Poetry Society and London Transport Museum shop.
 The poems are reprinted on the websites of the Poetry Society, the British Council, Booktrust and TfL.

 Poems on the Underground release sets of around 6 posters three times a year.
 Below are some of the most recent sets which you can order online: